Progress Software (NASDAQ:PRGS) Issues FY 2021 Earnings Guidance

-Progress Software (NASDAQ:PRGS) last posted its quarterly earnings results on Wednesday, June 23rd.
-The software maker reported $0.82 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.73 by $0.09.
-The business had revenue of $129.20 million for the quarter, compared to the consensus estimate of $121.99 million.
-Progress Software had a net margin of 15.58% and a return on equity of 37.43%.
-Progress Software’s revenue for the quarter was up 26.0% compared to the same quarter last year.
-During the same period in the prior year, the business posted $0.63 earnings per share.
-Analysts anticipate that Progress Software will post 2.96 EPS for the current fiscal year.
+Several research firms have recently commented on PRGS.
+Zacks Investment Research lowered Progress Software from a buy rating to a hold rating in a report on Thursday.
+Guggenheim assumed coverage on Progress Software in a report on Tuesday, June 8th.
+They issued a buy rating and a $56.00 price objective for the company.
+Finally, Oppenheimer assumed coverage on Progress Software in a report on Wednesday, July 14th.
+They issued an outperform rating and a $54.00 price objective for the company.

-Several equities analysts have commented on PRGS shares.
-Guggenheim started coverage on shares of Progress Software in a research report on Tuesday, June 8th.
-They set a buy rating and a $56.00 target price on the stock.
-Zacks Investment Research downgraded shares of Progress Software from a buy rating to a hold rating in a research report on Friday.
-Finally, Oppenheimer started coverage on shares of Progress Software in a research report on Wednesday.
-They set an outperform rating and a $54.00 target price on the stock.
+The company also recently declared a quarterly dividend, which will be paid on Wednesday, September 15th.
+Shareholders of record on Wednesday, September 1st will be paid a dividend of $0.175 per share.
+This represents a $0.70 dividend on an annualized basis and a yield of 1.52%.
+The ex-dividend date of this dividend is Tuesday, August 31st.
+Progress Software’s payout ratio is currently 26.12%.

-In other news, SVP Jeremy Segal sold 761 shares of the firm’s stock in a transaction dated Wednesday, May 5th.
-The stock was sold at an average price of $43.62, for a total value of $33,194.82.
-The sale was disclosed in a filing with the SEC, which can be accessed through this link.
+In other Progress Software news, SVP Jeremy Segal sold 761 shares of the stock in a transaction on Wednesday, May 5th.
+The stock was sold at an average price of $43.62, for a total transaction of $33,194.82.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
 Company insiders own 2.60% of the company’s stock.

 Progress Software Company Profile